krober10nd/SeismicMesh/paper/paper.md

 # Parallelism

-A simplified version of the parallel Delaunay algorithm proposed by [ @peterka2014high] is implemented inside the DistMesh algorithm, which does not consider sophisticated domain decomposition or load balancing yet. \autoref{fig:speedup} shows a peak speed-up of approximately 4 times using 11 cores when performing 50 meshing iterations to generate both the light and heavy meshes of the EAGE P-wave velocity model.
-While the parallel performance is not perfect at this stage of development, the capability reduces the generation time of this relatively large example (e.g., 33 M cells) from 92.0 minutes to approximately 21.7 minutes.
-Results indicate that Python array manipulations dominate parallel execution time and inhibit scalability.
+A simplified version of the parallel Delaunay algorithm proposed by [ @peterka2014high] is implemented inside the DistMesh algorithm, which does not consider sophisticated domain decomposition or load balancing yet. \autoref{fig:speedup} shows a peak speed-up of approximately 6 times using 11 cores when performing 50 meshing iterations to generate the 33M cell mesh of the EAGE P-wave velocity model.
+While the parallel performance is not perfect at this stage of development, the capability reduces the generation time of this relatively large example (e.g., 33 M cells) from 90.0 minutes to approximately 15.6 minutes.
+Results indicate that the simple domain decomposition approach inhibit perfect scalability.
 The machine used for this experiment was an Intel Xeon Gold 6148 machine clocked at 2.4 GHz  with 192 GB of RAM connected together with a 100 Gb/s InfiniBand network.

 ![The speedup (left-panel) as compared to the serial version of SeismicMesh V3.1.0 for a relatively light and heavy mesh each adapted to P-wave data from the EAGE Salt seismic velocity model.
 The total mesh generation wall-clock time is annotated in decimal minutes next to each point.
 The panel on the right hand side shows the mesh generation rate normalized by the number of total number of cells in the mesh. \label{fig:speedup}](Performance.png)